 Meditating on images

-For traditional cultures, the production of an image (such as an icon, a Tibetan tank or a Navajo sand painting) was an act which required expertise, special materials, and significant effort.
+For traditional cultures, the production of an image (such as an icon, a Tibetan tank, or a Navajo sand painting) was an act that required expertise, special materials, and significant effort.
 This is not the case in our time, which is image-laden.
 The choice of an image, sacred or profane, is a personal choice.
 The use of geometrical symbols offers the advantage of purely profane and purely spiritual objects.
 The author provides the example of a troubling meditation on the circle, which allows very simply to observe the movements of the mind when confronted with a “loophole”, such as that caused by the koān already mentioned.

-The calm and open consciousness that we cultivate in meditation can be carried over into conversation with partners, students, colleagues or clients.
+The calm and open consciousness that we cultivate in meditation can be carried over into conversation with partners, students, colleagues, or clients.
 The quality of the attention that we bring to it can directly influence the level of the encounter.
 In adopting this posture, we leave aside the combative posture and live in the thoughts of the other, with altruistic attention.
 This is a profoundly positive and open attitude.
-This profound change in the relationship is described by Martin Buber in I – You (or I – Thou) or even the one used by Jane Goodall, the famous primatologist, in order to enter into contact with animals.
+This profound change in the relationship is described by Martin Buber in I – You (or I – Thou) or even the one used by Jane Goodall, the famous primatologist, to enter into contact with animals.
 When it happens, we live for a moment together in the world that we have created with our mutual attention.